 An esky is great to have to keep your water and any other other snacks cool during Queensland’s hot summer.

-Blankets are useful for keeping warm if you are stranded in your vehicle or can be used to protect your car if caught in a hail storm.
-A tarpaulin is also useful to keep the weather out of your car in case of a shattered windscreen or window.
+ankets are useful for keeping warm if you are stranded in your vehicle and can also protect your car during a hailstorm.
+A tarpaulin can help keep the weather out if your windscreen or window is broken.

-Ensure you have a first aid kit and manual in case of any medical incident on the road.
+Make sure you have a first aid kit and manual in your vehicle in case of any medical incident on the road.

-Queensland’s summers can be extremely hot and humid bringing with it the risk of sunburns and insect bites.
-Make sure you pack plenty of bug and mozzie repellent, at least 30+ sunscreen, glasses and a hat.
+Queensland’s summers can be very hot and humid, increasing the risk of sunburn and insect bites.
+Pack plenty of insect repellent, sunscreen of at least SPF 30, sunglasses, and a hat.

 A heavy duty, waterproof torch (and spare batteries) will provide valuable light when you most need it.
 Avoid using your smartphone as a light source to preserve battery during an emergency.

-Look into alternative communication equipment such as a 2-way radio to have as a backup in an emergency as your mobile phone may not work in remote areas.
+Consider carrying alternative communication equipment, such as a two-way radio, as a backup in case your mobile phone does not work in remote areas.

 Keep bottled water and dry food/snacks in your car in case you are caught away from your accommodation (20 litres emergency use and 4 litres per person per day).

 Pack a shovel and a towrope in case you get bogged.
-However always abide by ‘if it’s flooded, forget it’ if you come across any flooded road on your travels.
+Always abide by ‘if it’s flooded, forget it’ if you come across any flooded roads on your travels.

 Pack hard copy maps of the places you are visiting in case you lose mobile connection.

-Keep a photo copy of your driver’s licence, passport, travel and insurance papers as back-up.
+Keep photocopies of your driver’s licence, passport, travel documents, and insurance papers as a backup.

 Save local emergency contact details in your phone in case you need to call for help.
 Go to the Get Ready Emergency Contacts page for a full listing.
 Download helpful apps and sign up to local weather warnings and road condition updates to stay informed especially using storm and cyclone season.
 Check out the Get Ready alerts and warnings pages for some ideas.